usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  theaters to order and install the necessary equipment, train employees on how to use the equipment and assist patrons in using it, and notify patrons of the availability of these services, the Department requested public comment on the reasonableness of a 6-month compliance date.

- <p>The Department received many comments both against and in
- favor of the proposed 6-month compliance date.
+The Department received many comments both against and in favor of the proposed 6-month compliance date.
 A minority of comments from a few disability advocacy groups and a few private citizens supported the proposed 6-month compliance date.
 These commenters asserted that because most movie theaters had already committed to providing captioning and audio description to their patrons by the end of 2014, the 6-month compliance date was, in their view, reasonable.

- <p>The vast majority of commenters, however, asserted that 6 months
- was not enough time for the remaining movie theaters to comply with the requirements of this rule.
+The vast majority of commenters, however, asserted that 6 months was not enough time for the remaining movie theaters to comply with the requirements of this rule.
 These comments raised concerns about manufacturers' ability to sustain the sudden, increased demand that the scoping requirements